Butter Turkey Curry

 Instructions

 - Heat the oil in a large pot over medium-high heat.
 Add the onion and let it cook until it is well browned, about 10 minutes.
-While the onion is cooking, place all the spices into a small bowl.2 tablespoons cooking oil, 2 yellow onions, tablespoon garam masala, 1 teaspoon ground turmeric, 1 teaspoon ground coriander, 1 teaspoon ground cumin, ¼ to 1 teaspoon chili powder, seeds from 4 cardamom pods
+While the onion is cooking, place all the spices into a small bowl.2 tablespoons cooking oil, 2 medium yellow onions, 1 tablespoon garam masala, 1 teaspoon ground turmeric, 1 teaspoon ground coriander, 1 teaspoon ground cumin, ¼ to 1 teaspoon chili powder, seeds from 4 cardamom pods

 - Add the ginger, garlic, and spices to the pot and cook for 1 minute.
 Add the tomatoes and a half cup of water to the pot and scrape the bottom of the pot to remove any stuck on bits.
 Let the pot simmer, partially covered to reduce splatters, for 15 minutes.3 tablespoons chopped ginger, 6 cloves garlic, 28 ounce can of crushed or diced tomatoes